Readless

 4. How tech-savvy am I?
 Beginners: Readless or Unroll.me.
 Power users: Inoreader or Mailbrew.

 5. How many newsletters do I receive?
-Less than 10: Simple tools work fine.
+Less than 10: simple tools work.
 10+: AI summarization (Readless) becomes essential.

-Most users report saving 5-10 hours per week by consolidating newsletters into digests.
-If you receive 20 newsletters per week at 10 minutes each, that's 3.3 hours just on newsletter reading.
-A digest service can cut this to 30-60 minutes.
+Most users report saving 5–10 hours per week by consolidating newsletters into digests.
+If you receive 20 newsletters per week at 10 minutes each, that is 3.3 hours on newsletter reading alone.
+A digest service cuts this to 30–60 minutes.
+With McKinsey reporting that knowledge workers already spend 11+ hours weekly on email, every minute recovered matters.

 "